 Figure 20.
 Comparison of objective TN+PFNS to NIF source constraint utilizing the 140520 NIF shot.

-(PDXP) target with a nominal yield of 3.7 × 1015 neutrons from laser driven inertial confinement fusion.
+(PDXP) target with a nominal yield of 3.7 × 1015 neutrons from laser-driven inertial confinement fusion.
 The PDXP source is a DT mixture (65:35 ratio DT) compressed to 8 atmospheres [74].
 The capsule is comprised of a hydrocarbon glow discharge polymer (GDP) 2.9 mm in diameter [75].
 The PDXP source does not utilize auxiliary systems to achieve compression, unlike other NIF sources that require a hohlraum to smooth out the ablation surface.
 Instead the compression is driven solely by the NIF laser configuration.
-The large benefit of using a low mass target is the removal of downscattering within the source hohlraum.
+The large benefit of using a low-mass target is the removal of downscattering within the source hohlraum.
 This has enabled the PDXP source to be modeled as a 14 MeV point source in previous NIF experiments.
 The plasma burn width is approximatley 300 ps, so all of the neutrons were modeled as being emitted instantaneously [74].

-Many experimental models at NIF utilize a zero-temperature plasma value for the neutron source because the inertial confinement process is not at equilibrium making
+Many experimental models at NIF utilize a zero-temperature plasma value for the neutron source because the inertial confinement process is not at equilibrium, making